MORE Student Loan NEWS:

 We are currently facing a unique, unprecedented situation that will significantly impact millions—along with the entire economy–over the next few years.

 Since March 2020, borrowers have had a pause in their student loan payments—with no interest accruing–due to the pandemic.
 This break let those with loans stay current on other bills and obligations, pay down other debt, or for some, build up their savings.
-The resumption of loan payments is expected to have an adverse economic impact with a slow down in overall spending and an increase in defaults and forebearances.
+The resumption of loan payments is expected to have an adverse economic impact with a slow down in overall spending and an increase in defaults and forbearances.
 Never in the history of the federal student loan system have over 40 million borrowers simultaneously resumed repayment after a three-year hiatus.

 According to the Consumer Financial Protection Bureau (CFPB), about 20% of student loan borrowers have risk factors that indicate they could struggle when payments resume.
 More than 1 in 13 student loan borrowers are currently behind on other payment obligations, a rate higher than before the student loan pause started in March 2020 during the pandemic.